Proactively manage fluid chemistry and physical contamination to ASTM D8323 standards

 What is the standard guide for the management of in-service Phosphate Ester-based Fluids for Steam Turbine Electro-Hydraulic Control (EHC) Systems?

-How does the ECR® Combo remove ultra-fine solids AND dissolved contaminants from phosphate esters?
+How does the ECR® 10000 remove ultra-fine solids AND dissolved contaminants from phosphate esters?

 Solid contamination is removed with electrostatic collector elements, engineered to remove sub-micron particles that are too fine to be captured with normal filters.
 The ECR collector media removes hard and soft contaminants as small as 0.01 microns through electrophoretic and dielectrophoretic processes.
 Dissolved contamination is addressed with patented ICB® ion-exchange filters, engineered to remove acids and soluble varnish at the molecular level.
 Other acid scavengers cannot remove phosphate ester varnish and its precursors.

-How does the ECR® Combo stack up against competing systems?
+How does the ECR® 10000 stack up against competing systems?

-The ECR Combo not only significantly reduces varnish potential (MPC), but also solid contamination (patch weight), improves fluid colour, and is best-in-class in terms of performance for acid number and fluid resistivity improvement.
+The ECR 10000 not only significantly reduces varnish potential (MPC), but also solid contamination (patch weight), improves fluid colour, and is best-in-class in terms of performance for acid number and fluid resistivity improvement.
+Meet ECR® 10000, an integrated skid-mounted kidney loop filtration system designed for phosphate ester fluid, primarily electro-hydraulic control (EHC) applications, equipped with three proprietary filtration technologies to achieve fluid standards as defined in ASTM D8323-21.
+The ECR 10000 includes 3 integrated filtration technologies, including electrostatics, our patented ICB® ion exchange, and high-efficiency particulate removal.
 For total control over EHC fluid quality, a TMR® N2 can be installed separately for water ingression management.